corda/corda-docs/content/en/docs/corda-os/4.7/reissuing-a-state.md

 * They generate encumbered copies of the states provided in the request.
 * They generate a lock state, which enforces successful state reissuance and ensures that the entire state reissuance process is successful.
 * The status of the newly created `ReIssuanceLock` object is set to `ACTIVE`.
-* The value of the `issuerIsRequiredExitTransactionSigner` property of the `ReIssuanceLock` state is set to the value of `extraAssetExitCommandSigners: List<AbstractParty>`.
+* The value of the `extraAssetExitCommandSigners: List<AbstractParty>` property is used for the `ReIssuanceLock` state.

 #### Step 4: The requesting party exits the original states